shaisachs/the-recipe/README.md

 I've repaid your rudeness with a favor, because that's just the kind of munchkin I am.
 Tippy now has a set of mechanical arms and legs, courtesy of some welding equipment and no small number of rivets.
 Turns out I've got a taste for metal work, who knew?
 In any case I've enlisted her to your cause, and together we've plundered through Boxes 10 through 115!
 It was quite a dusty and unpleasant affair, but Tippy didn't seem to mind.
 I might've gone further if your note hadn't interrupted our progress.
 Now I find myself rather grumpy and too cross to continue spelunking.

 Nevertheless, may I submit my report.
 Untold editions of the Weekly Shopper; old theater programs; a little locket with pictures of you and I at the age of... ten, I think?; more suit-jackets than can possibly be healthy for a grown man; in one box, Tippy found Grandpa's medal for bravery in action.
 Splendid.
 Not just that she found it, but that she recognized its significance enough to set it aside!
-Marvelous old gal.
+Marvelously clever gal.

 These sort of smarts don't come pre-baked, you know: one has to train the microchips to learn the kinds of things we wish for them to learn.
 Out of the box, a Wizardry Microsystems processor is actually rather dumb, and it's really only good at doing the things one teaches it to do.
 In my odd moments I've been doing just that, giving Tippy instruction in this thing or that, whatever strikes my fancy on that particular day.
 Where did she learn to recognize this particular piece of distinctive hardware?
 I haven't the faintest clue.
 She did take some history lessons the other day, but really I couldn't explain it if I tried.
 As I said: comparing her to a counter-top gadget is rather absurd.